What is change - and why you should learn to like it

 Now this applies to any other sector that uses computational power.
 With digitalization, artificial intelligence, Internet of thing etc. this affects almost any sector.
 This means that soon everything around us will develop with the same speed as computers has for the last 30-40 years.

-The differens between linear and exponential is usually exemplified by an example of linear vs exponential steps.
+The differens between linear and exponential can be hard to fully understand.
+A good way to exemplify is by comparing linear and exponential steps.
 If you take 30 linear (normal) steps you end upp about 20 meters further ahead, but if you take 30 exponential steps (length of the stride dubble for each step, e g 1, 2, 4, 8...) you have traveled 26 times around the world by the time you take your 30th step.

 If the change your experience used to be from 0,1 till 0,2 in one year, we are now at maybe 512 to 1024.
 The strids are getting longer.
 Imagine next years change...

-A few examples of how technology will change your life
+A few examples of how technology might change your life

-- Facial recognition will make it impossible to lie in 4-5 years
+Facial recognition and Augmented reality (AR) will make it impossible to lie in 4-5 years

 In this TED-talk by Peter Diamonds, he explain what is driving the rapid change, and why it will never be as slow as it is today again.